tawalabora/server-setup/.github/VARIABLES.md

 When `SETUP_CODE_SERVER` is enabled:

-- The system installs code-server globally
+1. **Step 1 (System Install):** The system installs code-server globally as sudo
-- Creates user-specific config in `~/.config/code-server/`
+2. **Step 2 (User Config):** Target user creates their own config in `~/.config/code-server/`
-- Config file is owned by sudo user (root) for security
+   - Config file is owned by the target user
-- Target user can read config but cannot modify it
+   - Permissions set to 700 (directory) and 600 (config file)
+   - Port is dynamically selected from available ports
+   - Secure random password is generated
+3. **Step 3 (Service Enable):** Sudo user enables and starts the service
    - Service runs as: `code-server@[target_user]`
-- Password is protected from unauthorized changes

-This ensures that only administrators can modify the code-server configuration while still allowing the service to run properly for the target user.
+   - Systemd manages the service lifecycle

+This three-step approach ensures:

+- Clean separation between system installation and user configuration
+- Target user has full control over their configuration
+- Service is properly managed by systemd
+- Each step is idempotent and can be run independently